4strium/romain-mza-portfolio-v2/content/posts/cristal-setup-server.md

 * Run `./server-side`
 * Hit `Ctrl+A` then `D`

-# Manage sending/reception from esp32
+# Manage sending/reception from esp32 for voice recognition

-The following C++ file sends and receives the recognized character string:
+The following C++ file send audio file and receive the recognized character string:

 * `wavserv.h` :
 ```h